 - If you use a stroller for support due to your disability, you can get a wheelchair tag for it.
 That allows you to keep it with you in queues and other areas where strollers are generally not allowed.

-- Consider renting off-site to save money and make arrival easier or have it to use for your time outside the theme parks.
+- Consider renting off-site to save money and make arrival easier.
+Then you'll have the wheelchair to use for your time outside the theme parks.

-She used Genie+ along with disability return times to accomplish everything she wanted to do.
+She used Lightning Lane Multi Pass along with Location Return Times to accomplish everything she wanted to do.
 She scheduled shows and indoor meals during the heat of the day to keep cool, and we all took advantage of the USB ports on the ECV to keep our phones fully juiced!
-We frogs got to experience things we’ve never seen when rolling with her (such as the ride in a Doom Buggy from the Haunted Mansion unloading area back to the loading area), and we got to experience the stretching chamber in reverse!
+We frogs got to experience things we’ve never seen when rolling with her.
 It was hoppin’ fun for all!

 Have you used a wheelchair in the parks?
 Tell us about your experience.
 Have questions about using a wheelchair at Disneyland?
 Share them in the comments below!